tbarbette/fastclick/README.md

 }
 ```

 Note that if you use technologies built on top of FastClick, it is relevant to cite the related paper too.
-I.e. if you use/improve the DeviceBalancer element, you should cite RSS++ instead (or on top of FastClick if FastClick is also a base to your own development).
+I.e. if you use/improve the DeviceBalancer element, you should cite RSS++ instead (or on top of FastClick if FastClick is also a base to your own development), and if using the packetmill command to produce a specialized binary, cite PacketMill.

 Getting help
 ------------